softwareonpurpose/calibrator4test/README.md

  1. The Validator description is logged
  2. Each verification is logged (member description and expected value)
  3. Each verification failure is appended to a 'failure' String (returned by `validate()`)
- 4. Steps 1-3 are completed for each child validator (which can contain child validators of their own)
+ 4. Steps 1-3 are completed for each child calibrator (which can contain child validators of their own)
  5. The 'failure' String containing the compiled list of all failures is returned

 #### Known Issues (discouraged):